tacf/tacf.github.io/content/posts/package-management-with-oci/index.md

 ShowBreadCrumbs: true
 ---

 As a Software Engineer, you're undoubtedly familiar with package management tools like npm, Maven, RubyGems, pip, NuGet, Cargo and many more.
-Additionally, if you're a Support/Operations Engineer (DevOps, SRE, Platform, etc.), you've likely worked extensively with these tools and possibly maintained private servers for them.m.
+Additionally, if you're a Support/Operations Engineer (DevOps, SRE, Platform, etc.), you've likely worked extensively with these tools and possibly maintained private servers for them.

 With the rise of containerization technologies, and several tools emerging in this area, the community felt the need for standards regarding creating, running and distributing containers.